 4.3.2 Status Reports and Presentations

 EMC members and staff, as well as Board and agency staff as needed, will work closely with Principal Investigators to manage the current and ongoing project workload.
 The EMC implemented a new communication system in 2020 in which individual committee members are assigned as Project Liaisons, and regularly check-in with PIs to ensure project progress and deliverables are on track for EMC and Board review.
 Project Liaisons or PIs are also asked to provide project updates at regularly scheduled EMC meetings., approximately four times per year.
-Co-chairs will brief the Board during EMC updates as needed.
 Principal Investigators will provide at least bi-annual updates on project status and progress by no later than June 30th and December 31st of each year.
-Presentations may be requested by the EMC when key results have been collected, or events have occurred that impact the project, and PIs may also initiate project presentations at committee meetings.
+Presentations are requested by the EMC when key results have been collected, or events have occurred that impact the project, and PIs may also initiate project presentations at committee meetings.

 4.3.3 Final Reports, Presentations, and Publications

 Final deliverables will vary depending on the project proposal and agreed-upon deliverables.
 Any project presentations are given during open, publicly noticed meetings of the EMC.
-In general, a final project report and a live presentation should be provided by the PI to the EMC.
+In general, a final project report and a live presentation shall be provided by the PI to the EMC.
 Reports shall include descriptions of purpose and need, scientific methods, technical and/or statistical analysis, results, evaluation of implications for resources and forest management operations, and scientific uncertainties or possible limitations of results.
 Any publications, presentations, or other forms of project reporting given to other organizations, or published papers or reports, should also be shared with the EMC within 12 months of official publication date, and these will be posted to the EMC website.

-Two members of the EMC work with the PI to synthesize project results into the CRA for translation of scientific results to the EMC, and these members will present the results of the CRA to the EMC at an open, publicly noticed meeting.
-Reports and presentations in any form shall not provide policy or regulatory recommendations, other than ideas for potential further refinement of study methods to address any significant limitations and remaining scientific uncertainty.
+As discussed in Section x, two members of the EMC work with the PI to synthesize project results into the CRA for translation of scientific results to the EMC, and these members will present the results of the CRA to the EMC at an open, publicly noticed meeting.
+Thereafter, the final CRA shall be submitted to the appropriate Board committee.
+Reports and presentations in any form shall not provide policy or regulatory recommendations, though considerations can be discussed.
+Further, the EMC shall suggest relevant need for potential further refinement of study methods to address any significant limitations and remaining scientific uncertainty.
 All final reports will be made available to the public on the EMC webpage.
-Development of possible rule language changes based on results and findings of EMC reports, if necessary, shall be proposed by or brought before the Board’s FPC for review and comment prior to submittal to the full Board.
+Development of possible rule language changes based on results and findings of EMC reports, if necessary, shall be initiated by the relevant Board committee for review and comment prior to submittal to the full Board.

 4.4 EMC Supported Monitoring Projects

 Details on past and current EMC supported projects are available on the EMC Website,8F and include project proposals along with all other deliverables related to the project, including presentations, videos, technical reports, or other products.
-The EMC Annual Report and Workplan, most recently published in January 2022 (EMC 2022) also provides detailed status updates on active or recently completed EMC-funded projects.
+The EMC Annual Report and Workplan also provides detailed status updates on active or recently completed EMC-funded projects.

 5.0 SUMMARY